Ministry of Education (Malaysia): Malay name and its function

-In Bahasa Malaysia, it was called Kementerian Pendidikan, and was in charge of all the education-related affairs.
+In Bahasa Melayu, it was called Kementerian Pendidikan, and was in charge of all the education-related affairs.
 In 2004, its name was changed to Kementerian Pelajaran and then became in charge of the education from pre-school up to the secondary level.
 The tertiary education was taken over by a new ministry, Ministry of Higher Education until May 2013 where Prime Minister Najib Razak announced the two ministries will be merged to form a single Ministry of Education.
 In 2015, the ministry was split again.